CJAndrew84/REST.wise_Scripting/20260505-ProjectWiseDataGovernance/Article.md

 - When
 - Why

-It’s not about code—it’s about configuration history.
+It’s not about code, it’s about configuration history.

 ---